bramgrooten/automatic-noise-filtering/tutorial.md

 # Sparse Training in Deep RL - Tutorial

-This guide is designed for attendees of the [IJCAI](https://ijcai-23.org/tutorials/) 2023 tutorial
+This guide is designed for attendees of the [IJCAI 2023 tutorial](https://ijcai-23.org/tutorials/)
 T27: _Sparse Training for Supervised, Unsupervised, Continual, and Deep Reinforcement Learning with Deep Neural Networks_.
-In the following we will play around with some of the settings in our reposity.
+In the following we will play around with some of the settings in this reposity.
 I hope this will give you a feeling for the types of problems we are researching in this field.

 Author: [Bram Grooten](https://www.bramgrooten.nl/).